flash4syth/group-messaging-service/SPECS.md

 Admins are user numbers which are allowed to send text messages to group "gateway" numbers.
 They are promoted to admins and given access to zero or more groups by the super admin .

-Super Admin is the single admin user who has all administrative priveleges including promoting users to admin status.
+Super Admin is the single admin user who has all administrative privileges including promoting users to admin status.

 Gateway numbers are Plivo numbers that are purchased for a monthly subscription through Plivo's admin interface.
 They are used to broadcast text messages sent from admin user numbers to all user numbers of a specific group.
 Gateway numbers can only be assigned to one group at a time.